awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-studio.md

 }
 ```

-### View Spark User and Job Activity<a name="emr-studio-monitor-spark-job-by-user"></a>
+### View Spark user and job activity<a name="emr-studio-monitor-spark-job-by-user"></a>

 To view Spark job activity by Amazon EMR Studio users, you can configure user impersonation on a cluster\.
 With user impersonation, each Spark job that is submitted from a Workspace is associated with the Studio user who ran the code\.

-When user impersonation is enabled, Amazon EMR creates an HDFS user directory on the cluster’s master node for each user that runs code in the Workspace\.
+When user impersonation is enabled, Amazon EMR creates an HDFS user directory on the cluster's master node for each user that runs code in the Workspace\.
 For example, if user `studio-user-1@example.com` runs code, you can connect to the master node and see that `hadoop fs -ls /user` has a directory for `studio-user-1@example.com`\.

 To set up Spark user impersonation, set the following properties in the following configuration classifications:
 + `core-site`